 If you implement a BYOD program, you’ll need to know that you can respond to shifts in bandwidth needs and new initiatives—even if they aren’t a part of the BYOD program—such as adding a new computer lab or new video-conferencing center.

-While it might be a difficult and tedious process to set up a BYOD program, it could become an organizational nightmare to take it down.
+While it might be a tedious and challenging process to set up a BYOD program, it could become an organizational nightmare to take it down.

 How Will You Mitigate Data Loss?